Self-Leadership · You Were Never Series

 It mattered.
 The fact that it ended does not mean you were replaceable.
 It means the arrangement was not built for what you were actually worth.

 What felt like being replaced was someone deciding the cost of keeping you was higher than the cost of losing what you specifically brought.
 That is a decision about their resources and priorities.
 It is not a verdict on your value.
+Achievement and worth get confused this same way in the other direction too.
 Those are different categories and conflating them is where most of the damage happens.

 But the behavior of people who treat others as interchangeable tells you about their operating system, not about the people they are processing.
 Organizations that consistently replace their best people with cheaper or more compliant versions are not running an accurate assessment of value.
 They are running a cost optimization.
 You happened to be in the calculation.